Summer FAQs

 If not ordering, please send your child a hearty sack lunch and snack each day.
 Packed lunches will be kept at room temperature.
 We do not provide refrigeration or microwaves.

-Valley Campus lunch service is TBA.
-Valley campus is Kosher Vegetarian (meat is not allowed on campus unless through a lunch service that is verified Kosher).
+At our Valley Campus an optional Kosher lunch service is available by Andres Kosher Catering.
+Valley campus is Kosher Vegetarian (meat is not allowed on campus unless ordering through us).

-Both campuses are Peanut free.
-Please do not pack peanuts.
-If packing other nuts, please include a note specifying the nut type so we can be mindful of campers with nut allergies.
+Both campuses do not allow peanuts.
+If packing other nuts, please include a note indicating the type of nut, so we can help protect other campers who may be allergic.

 MEDICATIONS

 ALL medications or epi-pens must be labeled.
-Please contact our office in advance to discuss medicine administration.
-We are likely able to accommodate, but there are some instances in which our camp setup is not ideal to support campers that need a lot of medical support throughout the camp day.
+Please contact our office in advance of registering to discuss medicine administration.
+We are likely able to accommodate, but there are some instances in which our camp setup is not ideal to support campers that need a great deal of medical support throughout the camp day.

-Medicines and epi-pens are safely stored in the Camp Office.
+Medicines and epi-pens are safely stored in the Camp Office, unless otherwise discussed.

 RATIOS

-We keep very low ratios at camp so that our Guides and staff can be really present to our campers needs.
-The range below is our "typical"ratio - "max" ratio for that age group
+We keep low ratios at camp so that our Guides and staff can be really present to our campers needs.
+The range below is our "typical" ratio - "max" ratio for that age group

 REGISTRATION